Rapteon/full-stack-open/part1/courseinfo/README.md

-# Exercise 1.3
+# Exercise 1.4

-Pass object members as props to components
+Pass array of objects as props to components.
-used within App.js